 What Are The Signs Of Progesterone Imbalances?

-As progesterone is the precursor to estrogen, too much or too little progesterone can cause estrogen dominance or deficiency, respectively (2).
+Progesterone and estrogen complement and balance each other, so it is important that their levels in relation to one another are appropriate.
+Too little progesterone can cause estrogen dominance (2).
 While estrogen plays a crucial role in PMS and menstruation, you don’t want your body to be flooded with it because that can lead to weight gain and other negative side effects such as:

 - Abdominal cramping